-Insert a NOP or no_operation() intrinsic immediately after the line of code that clears the GIE bit.
+Workaround Insert a NOP or no_operation() intrinsic immediately after the line of code that clears the GIE bit.

+Refer to the table below for compiler-specific fix implementation information.
 Note that compilers implementing the fix may lead to double stack usage when RET/RETA follows the compiler-inserted NOP.